Alcohol Overdose Symptoms, Prevention & Treatment Guide

 - Set A Safe Limit, And Stick To It: Before you even have 1 drink, pick a limit that is safe for you and let the people around you know how many drinks you are prepared to have.

-Here are some additional resources to help promote awareness for alcohol overdoses.
+Here are some additional resources to help promote awareness of alcohol overdoses.
 The more information someone has, the better prepared they will be to help someone if and when they encounter an alcohol overdose.